 New Work Development

 Under the artistic leadership of General Director & CEO W.R.
 (Bob) McPhee, Calgary Opera has shown a strong commitment to developing new works, building new productions, and developing the next generation of Canadian artists.
 Over the past nine seasons, Calgary Opera has presented six world premieres, six Canadian premieres, and many company premieres.

 Calgary Opera's most recent world premiere, What Brought US Here: A New Community Opera, was based on the true-life stories of three new immigrants to Calgary.
-The opera acheived great acclaim for its unconventional and powerful subject matter, rich original music and inclusive presentation.
+The opera achieved great acclaim for its unconventional and powerful subject matter, rich original music and inclusive presentation.
 Members of the contributing cultural communities were invited to perform in the production, as well as in the lobby prior to, during and post-show.

 World Premieres to Date

 Calgary Opera’s first commission was Turtle Wakes, a one-act opera for young audiences by Allan Gordon Bell and Rick McNair, which had its world premiere in Calgary in February 2001.
 The production of Turtle Wakes was revived in February 2005 for a public performance and a subsequent four-week tour of Calgary and southern Alberta schools and communities.